 Cast metal components — pump housings, valve bodies, cylinder heads, industrial equipment housings — frequently have porosity defects that leak at elevated operating pressure and temperature.
 High temperature epoxy putty provides a practical method for sealing these defects when the leak is accessible and the casting cannot be replaced during the current production schedule.

 The putty is worked into the porous area under pressure — using a putty knife or similar tool to force material into the smallest accessible void channels — then surface-smoothed and cured in place.
-For porosity leaks where the defect extends through the casting wall, epoxy putty sealing addresses the leak path without the need for welding, which would require full removal and repair shop access.
+For porosity leaks where the defect extends through the casting wall, epoxy putty sealing addresses the leak path without the need for welding and repair shop access.

 Dimensional Restoration and Surface Rebuilding

 High temperature epoxy putty restores worn, eroded, or machined-away geometry on metal and composite components operating at elevated temperature.
-Pump impeller wear on the leading edge of blades, erosion damage on metal fan components in heated process streams, worn thread areas in heated equipment, and damaged bearing bores in housings at elevated temperature service are all addressed through putty application, cure, and machining or grinding to final dimension.
+Pump impeller wear, erosion damage on metal fan components in heated process streams, worn thread areas, and damaged bearing bores in housings at elevated temperature service are all addressed through putty application, cure, and machining or grinding to final dimension.

 Shaped Sealing and Form-in-Place Applications

-High temperature epoxy putty is used to create custom-shaped gaskets and sealing elements by pressing the kneaded material against a surface that has been release-coated, allowing cure in the desired shape, and then installing the formed seal in service.
-This approach creates gaskets and seals of complex geometry that would be expensive to machine from sheet stock and impossible to purchase as catalog items.
+High temperature epoxy putty creates custom-shaped gaskets and sealing elements by pressing the kneaded material against a release-coated surface, allowing cure in the desired shape, and installing the formed seal in service — a way to produce complex geometries that would be expensive to machine and impossible to buy as catalog items.

 Form-in-place high temperature epoxy seals are used in custom furnace and oven gasket applications, sealing of irregular joint faces in heated industrial equipment, and creating thermal barriers with specific geometry around heated components in machinery.
-The ability to form a seal that exactly conforms to the mating surface is a unique capability of putty format materials.
+The ability to form a seal that exactly conforms to the mating surface is a unique capability of putty format materials — a role that overlaps with heat-resistant sealant putty in furnace and exhaust applications where the sealant sees combustion gas exposure the epoxy chemistry cannot tolerate.

 Incure provides high temperature epoxy putty in metal-filled and ceramic-filled grades for sealing and repair applications to 150–200 °C, with application engineering support and chemical resistance data.
 Email Us to discuss your sealing or repair requirements.